“That hurts my lower back.”

 When done correctly, planks are one of the most effective abdominal exercises you can do.
 Check out your form and incorporate some of these suggestions to return to full, pain-free planking!

 We often recommend planks to help lumbar/core stabilization.
 This is one of the most-effective exercises you can do to help with back pain where strength training is indicated.
 If you have any questions about your back pain or exercises you can perform to stabilize your spine we would love to help you out!
-Contact us at one of our four convenient locations to ask questions or set up a physical therapy evaluation:
+Contact us at one of our four convenient locations to ask questions water pills over the counter or set up a physical therapy evaluation: